 - An agreement whose aim or methods are illegal but do not constitute an offence.

-There’s no overt act requirement in the former situation because a simple agreement constitutes a crime in and of itself.
-In contrast, in the latter case, one or more participants to such an agreement must do an overt act in addition to the agreement.
+There is no overt act requirement in the former situation because a simple agreement constitutes a crime.
+By contrast, in the latter case, one or more participants to such an agreement must perform an overt act in addition to the agreement.

-EXPLANATION OF ESSENTIALS & RELATED CONCEPTS TO CRIMINAL CONSPIRACY CONSPIRACY IPC
+EXPLANATION OF ESSENTIALS AND RELATED CONCEPTS TO CRIMINAL CONSPIRACY CONSPIRACY IPC

 The agreement can be deduced based on the facts of the case.
 It is important to note that a criminal plan that exists only in one’s mind or intention does not constitute a conspiracy.

-Similarly, even if issues get discussed and viewpoints get exchanged.
-Still, two or more conspirators have not settled the plan of action; the stage of criminal conspiracy has not attained.
+The same is true even if issues are discussed and viewpoints are exchanged.
+Still, when two or more conspirators do not settle on a plan of action, the discussions cannot be labelled criminal conspiracy.

-Only when the two agree to carry out the scheme, it becomes punishable if done by illegal methods.
-The mere agreement to conduct an unlawful act is enough to prosecute the individual; the act doesn’t need to get carried out.
+Only when the two agree to carry out the scheme by illegal methods, the action is labelled criminal conspiracy.
+The mere agreement to conduct an unlawful act is not sufficient to prosecute the individual.
+The act need not to be carried out.

-If each party’s conduct, promise against promise, actus contra actum, becomes punishable for a criminal aim.
-It is not essential for each member of the conspiracy to be aware of all of the specifics
+If each party’s conduct, promise against promise, actus contra actum, becomes punishable for a criminal aim, then it is not essential for each member of the conspiracy to be aware of all of specifics

 Illegal Act, Illegal Means, Overt Act

-Because these expressions appear in the definition, they must get explained in context:
+Because these expressions appear in the definition, they should be explained in context:

-Conspiracy gets defined as an agreement to commit a lawful act through the use of illegal means.
-The end doesn’t justify the means.
+Conspiracy is defined as an agreement to commit a lawful act through the use of illegal means.
+The end does not justify the means.

-An overt act, as opposed to a mere intention to commit a crime, can be proven by evidence and inferred from criminal intent.
-Even if the act is innocuous in and of itself, it can be used as evidence against someone during a trial to show involvement in a crime.
+An overt act, as in contrast to a mere intention to commit a crime, can be proven by evidence and inferred from criminal intent.
+Even if the act is innocuous in and of itself, it can be used as evidence against conspirators during a trial to show involvement in a crime.

 Criminal conspiracy is punishable under Section 120-B of the IPC.
-The clause merely states that anybody who is a part of a criminal conspiracy for crimes that are punishable by:
+The clause states that anybody who is a part of a criminal conspiracy is punishable by law as follows:

-Life imprisonment, death, life imprisonment, or a sentence of rigorous imprisonment for two years or more will be imposed in the same way as if the individual had aided and abetted the crime.
+Life imprisonment, death, life imprisonment, or a sentence of rigorous imprisonment for 2 years or more years is imposed in the same manner as if the individual aided and abetted the crime.

-However, when there is no specific provision in the law for the penalty of a conspiracy to commit an infraction, this section about serious offences applies.
+However, when there is no specific provision in the law for the penalty of a conspiracy to commit an infraction, this section about serious offences is applicable.

 CASE STUDY INVOLVING CRIMINAL CONSPIRACY IPC

-- An army operation known as Operation Blue Star took place in June 1984 under the leadership of Mrs Indira Gandhi, the country’s Prime Minister at the time.
-Armed troops invaded the Golden Temple complex in Amritsar and cleaned out all terrorists hiding there, and creating conspiracies against India as part of this operation.
+- An army operation known as Operation Blue Star took place in June 1984 under the leadership of Mrs Indira Gandhi, erstwhile Prime Minister of India.
+Armed troops invaded the Golden Temple complex in Amritsar and cleaned out terrorists hiding.

 - The terrorists concealed there belonged to Khalistan, a group of ultra-radicalized Sikhs who sought a separate homeland for Sikhs.